CodeDok/calculator-refactoring-exercise/README.md

 - Add blackbox unit test
 - Use interrupt instead of while true loop

-Refactor to archive a better code quality by using SOLID Principles and design patterns
+Refactor to archive a better code quality by using SOLID Principles and design patterns without changing the external behaviour